isyangshu/DABNet/README.md

 ![image](resources/result.png)

+**Note**
+I have executed the relevant instructions on docker myself to ensure that the code can be run correctly.
+I gave the [training_log](nohup.out), with ResNet-18 as backbone and Patch size 2.
+(2022-03-02)

 ## Installation

 Our project is developed based on [MMsegmentation](https://github.com/open-mmlab/mmsegmentation).
 MMSegmentation is an open source semantic segmentation toolbox based on PyTorch.
 Please refer to [get_started.md](docs/get_started.md#installation) for installation and [dataset_prepare.md](docs/dataset_prepare.md#prepare-datasets) for dataset preparation.